adedner/dune-fempy/doc/installation.rst

 package.

-X forwarding required for example to use ``matplotlib`` should directly work most Linux host systems, for Windows and MAC OS a bit more work is required as discussed below.
+X forwarding required for example to use ``matplotlib`` should directly work on most Linux based host systems, for Windows and MAC OS a bit more work is required as discussed below.
 Also the default allocation of memory has to be changed on these systems.